MatzFan/gis_scraper/README.md

 **Usage**

-The executable is called 'gis' and takes one required arguement - the MapServer URL - and an optional second arg to specify the path of the output file.
+The executable is called 'gis' and takes one required arg - the MapServer URL - and an optional second arg to specify the path of the output file.
 If omitted the file will be saved in current directory.
 Example:

 ```
 gis http://gps.digimap.gg/arcgis/rest/services/StatesOfJersey/JerseyMappingOL/MapServer/0 ~/Desktop